 Edinburgh University Students’ Association

-With over 650 staff and an annual turnover of £12million, Edinburgh University Students’ Association is one of the largest Students’ Associations in the UK.
-The Association exists to provide a diverse range of services and opportunities for over 37,000 students at the University of Edinburgh.
+With over 600 staff and an annual turnover of £11million, Edinburgh University Students’ Association is one of the largest Students’ Associations in the UK.
+The Association provides a range of services and opportunities for the University of Edinburgh’s 39,500 students.

 Operating across four distinct venues, the Students’ Association’s estate includes: